oskariorg/oskari-documentation/2 Application environment/00040-Backend.md

 Having HTTPD or nginx for serving the static frontend application and passing other requests to Tomcat/Jetty is a popular choice.

-### Source code and folder structure
+### Server-side source code

 You can find Oskari backend source code in [here](https://github.com/oskariorg/oskari-server).

- It doesn't have a runnable webapp as that is usually (heavily) customized per application requirements but you can find a template to start customization [here](https://github.com/oskariorg/sample-server-extension).
+Note that oskari-server doesn't have a runnable webapp to reduce forking as webapps are usually (heavily) customized per application requirements.

+You can find a template to start your server customization with our example template [here](https://github.com/oskariorg/sample-server-extension).